navyagurugubelli/News-Letter-SignUp-/README.md

 # News-Letter-SignUp-
 Signup to News Letter created using node js and express js

-Hey this a backend implementation where a Sign Up page created using node and express js , the data entered is being posted to MailChimp's Server via their API and the server is deployed with Heroku.
+Hey this a Sign Up page created using node and express js , the data entered is being posted to MailChimp's Server via their API and the server is deployed with Heroku.

 ## Web Page